Donations and Acquisitions

 • Linnaean works and those on the history and principles of taxonomy, including all monographs known to have been cited by Linnaeus, both as originals and in facsimile.

-• Natural history handbooks especially those on the fauna, flora, and mycota of Britain, Western Europe and the Palearctic, in that order of priority together with those on other parts of the world on their merits.
+• Natural history handbooks especially those on the fauna, flora and mycota of Britain, Western Europe, the Palearctic together with those on other parts of the world on their merits.
 Treatises dealing with major world zones should be acquired where these are standard and important works (e.g. Flora Malesiana).
 This also includes natural history in general, especially regional accounts.

-• Biogeography works on the origins and distribution of the fauna and flora of Britain, Europe and the Palearctic as above, including some palaeontological works.
+• Biogeographical works on the origins and distribution of the fauna and flora of Britain, Europe and the Palearctic as above, including some palaeontological works.

 • Evolution and the evolutionary debate.